geofflamrock/stack/README.md

   --working-dir   The path to the directory containing the git repository.
 Defaults to the current directory.
   --debug         Show debug output.
   --verbose       Show verbose output.
-  --json          Output results as JSON.
+  --json          Write output and log messages as JSON.
+Log messages will be written to stderr.
   -?, -h, --help  Show help and usage information
 ```